Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/getting-started-v2.md

 ## Prerequisites

-Participants should have:

--
--
--
--
+- Basic knowledge of on-premises Hyper-V infrastructure
+- Familiarity with Security Information and Event Management (SIEM) concepts
+- Basic understanding of KQL syntax for querying and analyzing logs

 ## Architecture